brainomite/home-page/_posts/2020-05-05-tools-for-seeding-databases-in-node.js.md

 ![Pixilated cartoon man](/assets/img/posts/2020-05-05-tools-for-seeding-databases-in-node.js/pixel-man.svg)

 Last but not least is [Adorable Avatars](http://avatars.adorable.io/).
-Of the three generators, this site has the least amount of options, pretty much you get a square cartoonish face, such as this one below.
+Of the three generators, this site has the least amount of options.
+Pretty much you get a square cartoonish face, such as this one below.

 ![Square cartoon creature](/assets/img/posts/2020-05-05-tools-for-seeding-databases-in-node.js/square-cartoon.png)